Muck and Magic: Cedar Song Centre

 BROOM: One of our goals at Cedar Song is to protect the wild spaces and to restore the land that was already disturbed and that is now overcome by broom.
 Broom is a wandering nitrogen-fixer, and we are slowly transitioning the fields of broom to native meadows, food forests and gardens.
 Broom is currently being removed in “Dream Valley” and Kristen from Satinflower Nurseries will prepare a blend of native meadow plants to restore the space and support pollinators.

-TERRACING: Terracing has begun as a pilot project in two lower fields.
-After the terracing, swales that better retain the water will be dug in.
+TERRACING: Terracing has been completed as a pilot project in one lower field.
+On an upper sloppy field, terracing and swales that better retain the water will be dug in.

-CHICKENS: To control broom regrowth, a mobile chicken house will be introduced.
+CHICKENS: To control broom regrowth, a mobile chicken house was purchased and young chickens will be introduced in the Spring.
 These chickens will eat young broom seedlings and seeds, and provide incredible nutrients to the land.

 FOOD GARDENS: Garden vegetables will be planted in some of the terrasses to supplement food for residents and visitors.